tudat-team/tudat-space/docs/source/_src_user_guide/astrodynamics/trajectory_design.rst

 --------------------------------------------------------------

 As already mentioned, there are three main types of nodes: departure, swingby, and arrival nodes.
-These are the only types with which the user has contact.
+These are the only types with which the user has direct contact.
 However, internally, these are further divided into subtypes.
 While a user does not need to understand these subtypes for using the MGA model, the user does need to if he/she wishes to understand what a given node is doing behind the scenes and what node parameters are required for a given transfer.